visgl/deck.gl/dev-docs/RFCs/vNext/composite-layer-customization-rfc.md

 **getSubLayerClass**

-A new CompositeLayer class method that extracts the `layer` field from `subLayerProps`, if any.
+A new CompositeLayer class method that extracts the `type` field from `subLayerProps`, if any.
 This will replace the ad-hoc implementations in e.g. [HexagonLayer](https://github.com/uber/deck.gl/blob/6.3-release/modules/layers/src/hexagon-layer/hexagon-layer.js#L396) and [GeoJsonLayer](https://github.com/uber/deck.gl/blob/6.3-release/modules/layers/src/geojson-layer/geojson-layer.js#L71).

 #### Open Questions